marq24/emacberry.com/_docs/2500-offroadnav.md

 same waypoint.
 The green line in this diagram is the starting path while the red one is the end of the round tip.

 At the start of the navigation (or if the application failed to detect the arrival at a waypoint) GPSLogger II is calculating the distance of the current location to all points of the path.
-GPSlogger then assumes that the point with the closest distance to your current location is the best that can be chosen to start/continue with the navigation.
+GPSLogger then assumes that the point with the closest distance to your current location is the best that can be chosen to start/continue with the navigation.
 Most of the time this works quite rock solid – but in the illustrated situation once you start at location X<sub>3</sub> you will realize, that this approach could lead to the wrong conclusion.